 Submissions should include an Introduction, Method, Results, and Discussion section (exceptions are possible for theoretical papers or other unusual types)

-Data collection should be complete at the time of submission.
+Sufficient data collection must be complete at the time of submission for reviewer evaluation..

 Sufficient analyses should be complete to establish the basic outcome of the research.